Dr. Jain is a consultant in neurology and has no relevant financial relationships to disclose.)

 The concept of harm resulting from medical treatment is more than 3500 years old.
 The Code of Hammurabi in the seventh century BC prescribed penalties for physician errors that resulted in harm.
 Similarly, the Roman law in the first century AD included penalties for such harms.
 Complications of medical treatment have been described by great medical writers throughout the past centuries and are now referred to as iatrogenic.
 Adverse effects of treatment such as adverse drug reactions are taken into consideration in risk/benefit analysis so that the physician as well as the patient can make an informed decision.

-A medical error is defined by the Institute of Medicine as “the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim” (ie, error of planning or of execution) (Kohn et al 2000).
+A medical error is defined by the Institute of Medicine as “the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim” (ie, error of planning or of execution) (Institute of Medicine 2000).
 Errors that do not result in harm to a patient are known as “near-misses.”
 An adverse event is an untoward medical occurrence during treatment and may be due to an underlying condition.
 It may or may not be the result of a medical error.

 The Joint Commission on Accreditation of Health Care Organizations, which is involved in patient safety in the United States, recommends careful investigation and analysis of a Patient Safety Event (not primarily related to the natural course of the patient's illness or underlying condition) if it becomes a sentinel event, ie, it causes severe temporary harm or permanent harm or death.
 The Joint Commission adopted a formal Sentinel Event Policy in 1996 to help hospitals that experience sentinel events to protect the patient, improve systems, and prevent further harm.